nicolasgonzalezmunoz/Phone-Locator/README.md

 # Phone-Locator
 A vision model to locate phones on a RGB image.

 The model locates the phones by computing the center of the phone's position on the image, on normalized coordinates.
-The train_phone_finder.py expects a folder containing training images and a labels.txt file with the labels of each image, on the format (file_name (x coordinate) (y coordinate)).
-The find_phone.py script expects a path to a single image as input and prints the predicted location on the terminal.
+The train_phone_finder.py expects a folder containing training images and a labels.txt file with the labels of each image on the format (file_name (x coordinate) (y coordinate)).
+The find_phone.py script expects a path to a single image as input and prints the predicted location for this image on the terminal.

 ## Approaches